Autumn in Japan

 My Favourite Hotels and HostelsApr 2021

 If you read my earlier post on why I don’t like Airbnb, you already know that I prefer hotels over the home/apartment style accommodation.
 I find hotels and increasingly the hostels to be great sources of inspiration for some of my design choices at my own apartment.
-As a result, I wanted to keep a list of some of my favorite hotels and introduce those to you.
-The list is being regularly updated to include new hotels that I periodically introduce in the Sleep section.

 I over the years learnt to become more budget conscious about accommodation, especially now that my work style allows me to have longer stays in my destinations.
 Things have also changed in the hostel industry over the last decade or so.
 The concept of hostel type accommodation is no longer limited to dorm style accommodation where fitting as many people as possible in one tiny location is the main priority, definitely not in Asia.